wovo/hwcpp/readme.md

 - fixed-out pins/ports to hwcpp
 - // #undef putc in hwcpp-all.hpp
 - remove redundancy from port concepts => ask Chiel
-- due adc read should be one function shared by all adcs (flyweight)
 - a way to bundle pins without making the object? (for optional parts like on the JS shield)
 - switch to other joystick shield, needs more distinctive name
 - put or putc ? => write